 Many “healthy” energy bars also contain IMO because it tastes sweet enough to make an energy bar tasty, but has fewer calories than natural sugar.
 Put simply, IMO appears to be a low-carb, low-calorie sweet.

-The problem is, that IMO syrup is not a completely indigestible prebiotic fiber is.4 In addition, he seems to Boost blood sugar levels in healthy people.5 However, this bites with marketing to a low-carbohydrate target group that typically avoids blood sugar bombs.
+The problem is, that IMO syrup is not a completely indigestible prebiotic fiber .4 In addition, he seems to Boost blood sugar levels in healthy people.5 However, this bites with marketing to a low-carbohydrate target group that typically avoids blood sugar bombs.

 Another IMO problem is that syrup not really "natural" is how many bar labels claim.
 While IMO is naturally found in some foods, it is economical not feasible to obtain it on a large scale from whole foods.
 Because of this, be commercially available IMO syrups synthesized enzymatically from starchso it is completely wrong to say that the IMO syrup added to food is natural in some way.